 Day 10: Las Vegas

 How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (points of interest and the driving route).
 You can click the check marks to hide or show layers.
 If you click the icons on the map, you can get more information about each point of interest.
 If you click the star next to the title of the map, this map will be added to your Google Maps account.
 To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.

 Arrive in Phoenix, Visit Sedona

 On the Road: 2 hours (120 miles) + Scenic byway (7.5 miles)

 To get the most out of today, try to schedule your flight to arrive in Phoenix in the morning.
 This gives you the afternoon to explore Sedona.
 From the Phoenix airport, it is a two-hour drive north to Sedona.

-Once in Sedona, things to do include driving the Red Rock Scenic Byway, going on a short hike, and star gazing at night.
+Once in Sedona, things to do include driving the Red Rock Scenic Byway, going on a short hike (Devils Bridge is our favorite), and star gazing at night.